When it comes to assets to help you convert casual readers into clients, your sales page is key.

 You don’t want to send your reader anywhere off your sales page.

-That means think about a good color that pops on your page as well as a line that makes the reader NEED to click on it
+That means think about a good color that pops on your page as well as a line that makes the reader NEED to click on it that purchase button.

-It’s not likely that a reader will automatically click a “buy now” button at the top of your page, but you better safe than sorry, right?
+It’s not likely that a reader will automatically click a “buy now” button at the top of your page, but you better be safe than sorry, right?
 Put your beautiful CTA button at the top, the middle, and the bottom of your sales page to give your readers as many chances as possible to sign up.

-Want to a little more direction to help you get your sales page started?
+Want a little more direction to help you get your sales page started?
 We’ve got you covered.

 Click the link below to download your own so you can mock up your next sales page.